 The John Mitchell Nickerson University of Maine Scholarship Fund at the University of Maine at Orono was established in 2014 in the University of Maine Foundation with a bequest from John M. Nickerson, a member of the Class of 1959.
 This fund endows merit-based scholarships to be awarded to those juniors and seniors majoring in political science who are residents of the State of Maine, who have demonstrated scholarship of the highest order, and who have the greatest potential to serve the public unselfishly.
 Awards are given each spring.
 For further details, contact Professor Rob Glover, 113B Boudreau Hall.

 The Walter S. Schoenberger Scholarship Fund was established in 1998 for the benefit of the University of Maine, Orono, Maine, with gifts in his memory from friends and family.
 It provides scholarship assistance for undergraduate students in the College of Liberal Arts and Sciences who are majoring in the International Affairs Program in the Political Science Department.
 The recipients shall have a financial need and a high academic standing.
 A preference shall be given to graduates of Maine high schools that are situated in Maine’s Second Congressional District.
 Awards are given each spring.
-For further details contact Professor Kristin Vekasi, 111 North Stevens Hall.
+For further details contact Professor Kristin Vekasi, 231 Boudreau Hall.

 An Outstanding Political Science Student and an Outstanding International Affairs/Political Science Student are selected by the Department of Political Science each spring, with the award going to the graduating senior with the best overall grade point average in their area of study.
 The awards are announced each spring.
 No applications are taken.